1000039274.jpg

 We build our castles.

-Sometimes we build fantasies though - imaginary hallways and open windows that help us process the transit of a major life event or the rejection of a slammed door.
+Sometimes, instead of castles, we build fantasies though - imaginary hallways and open windows that help us process the transit of a major life event or the rejection of a slammed door.
 We might even build guest room after guest room, in the fruitless hope that they will be soon occupied.

 “Wouldn't you love to rest here with me?”